Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Discrete motivation

 In fact, the constant $d(\kappa)$ should be the almost sure Hausdorff dimension of the $\gamma$-LQG disk (see \cite{gm-uniqueness,dddf-lfpp} for further information on this).
 Conjectures of this kind can be found in much earlier literature, see e.g.\ the papers on the loop $O(n)$ model on planar maps referenced above.
-However, unlike in the cited papers, we identify the limiting surface in the dense regime explicitly as a generalized (rather than regular) $\gamma$-LQG disk.
-The limiting surface should be a generalized (not regular) disk in the dense regime since, as explained above when describing the Markov property, the planar map has the same law as the map surrounded by an $O(n)$ loop conditioned on boundary length, and the latter map converges in the scaling limit to a generalized disk.
+However, unlike in the cited papers, we construct a candidate limiting surface in the dense regime explicitly as a generalized (rather than regular) $\gamma$-LQG disk.
+The limiting surface should be a generalized (not regular) disk in the dense regime since, as explained above when describing the Markov property, the planar map has the same law as the map surrounded by an $O(n)$ loop conditioned on boundary length, and the latter map converges in the scaling limit to a generalized disk (i.e., a disk with pinch points corresponding to the pivotals of the $O(n)$ loop model in the dense regime).
 One can also verify that the scaling properties of the partition function \eqref{eq:pf-asymp} in the dilute and dense regimes are consistent with the respective continuum scaling properties of the regular and generalized disks (see Sections \ref{sss:regular-disk} and \ref{sss:gen-disk}, in particular \eqref{eq22}).

 We conjectured above that in the dense regime, $(T_\ell,\Gamma_\ell)\sim p^{-,n,g,h}_{0,\ell}$ converges to a generalized (rather than regular) disk in the scaling limit.
 However, if we condition on the event that the boundary of $(T_\ell,\Gamma_\ell)$ is simple, we believe that we instead get a regular (not generalized) disk.
 In particular, the limiting behavior of the planar map depends on whether we require the boundary to be simple or not.
-In private communication, Linxiao Chen has provided evidence for this belief (in the case of quadrangulations with a rigid $O(n)$ decoration) by showing that the partition function for maps with simple boundary (in the dense regime) grows like $\ell^{-1-4/\gamma^2}$, namely similarly as the regular $\gamma$-LQG disk.
+In private communication, Linxiao Chen has provided evidence for this belief (in the case of quadrangulations with a rigid $O(n)$ decoration) by showing that the partition function for maps with simple boundary (in the dense regime) grows like $\ell^{-1-4/\gamma^2}$, namely similarly to the regular $\gamma$-LQG disk.